frnmst/automated-tasks/README.md

 - scripts cannot run without configuration files.

-- scripts are optional: a standalone systemd unit file does the job in some cases.
+- scripts or systemd unit files are optional: a standalone systemd unit file does the job in some cases.
   In this case configuration files are not needed.
+Conversely a script does not need a systemd unit file of it is called directly by an external program.

 ### Important YAML keys